 1) A chance to participate in a legend, contribute my own runt-of-the-litter imaginings.
 In some quarters this is called fan fiction and seen as a low order of creative expression.
 On the other hand, I’m in good company.
-Though other-than-Conan Doyle-Holmes stories run the gamut, I think some are better than Doyle’s: Nicholas Meyer’s Seven Percent Solution, for instance.
-The best don’t’ simply give the reader another mystery, but contribute something of depth to what we know about the world of 221B.
+Though other-than-Conan Doyle-Holmes stories run the gamut, I think some are better than Doyle’s: Julian Symons’ A Three Pipe Problem or Nicholas Meyer’s Seven Percent Solution, for instance.
+The best don’t’ simply give the reader another mystery, but contribute something that engages us even more fuller in the world of 221B.

 2) The challenge of historical fiction.
 I like the research and meeting new people as I ask questions pertaining to my storyline.
 I am currently reading, How to Be a Victorian: A Dawn-to-Dusk Guide to Victorian Life by Ruth Goodman.
 I now know how they dressed from the skin out, how they went to the privy, how they exercised, ate or didn’t eat, had sex or didn’t.
-It’s a wonderful, readable book with all the tiny ephemera a writer needs to know.
+It’s a wonderful, readable book with ephemera a writer might miss–and stumble over, otherwise.

 3) The dynamic relationship between Holmes and Watson.
 I find them equally attractive as characters.
 Exploring the energy in their friendship leads to all kinds of questions.
 I ask myself if I’ve ever witnessed such friendship between men.
 The answer is no. Even what we call “buddy” films or stories don’t quite capture it.
 Perhaps it’s a thing of the past.
 Or unAmerican.
 An informal poll amongst guys has shown that such friendships do exist in the military.